Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Related Work

+\textbf{Private data and LLM} Recent studies have extensively demonstrated the vulnerability of private data processed during LLM training \cite{plant2022write, kandpal2022deduplicating, panda2024teach, carlini2023quantifying, zeng2024exploring, kim2023propile}.
+The primary issue is the LLM's memorisation of data, which cannot be prevented during pre-training \cite{carlini2023quantifying} or fine-tuning \cite{zeng2024exploring}.
+This memorisation makes LLMs susceptible to malicious extraction attacks.
+Since no method fully prevents this memorisation \cite{kandpal2022deduplicating}, the safest approach is to exclude private data from training datasets and use RAG instead \cite{zeng2024good}.
+Despite recognition of the problem, few solutions have been proposed.
+To the best of our knowledge, this is the first paper to propose and benchmark a solution using a private dataset.

-\textbf{Thought Processes as New Prompting Strategies} Recent advancements in prompting strategies have significantly enhanced the reasoning capabilities of Large Language Models.
-This development began with the popular \textit{Chain of Thought} (CoT) approach, pioneered by \cite{wei2023chainofthought}.
-The core idea of this method is to decompose complex problems into multiple simpler steps, termed as \textit{thoughts}.
-Building on this concept, subsequent research has focused on generating, combining, and selecting these thoughts.
-Notable among these are the \textit{Tree of Thought} (ToT) \cite{yao2023tree}, which utilizes tree search, and \textit{Graph of Thought} (GoT) \cite{besta2023graph}, offering more flexibility in thought combination.
-More recent studies have explored the thought space by presenting analogous problems related to the initial query \cite{yu2023thought}.
-Another approach, similar to ours, uses Reinforcement Learning methods such as Monte Carlo Tree Search to navigate the thought space in constrained reasoning problems such as the Game of 24 and 8-puzzle \cite{ding2023thoughts}.
-However, these strategies heavily depend on LLM-generated content and are prone to hallucination, which can limit their effectiveness in complex problem-solving scenarios, such as Question Answering.
-Hence, integrating these approaches with information retrieval is critical for grounding them in reality.
+\textbf{Thought Processes as New Prompting Strategies} Recent advancements in prompting strategies have greatly improved the reasoning capabilities of Large Language Models.
+This progress began with the \textit{Chain of Thought} (CoT) approach by \cite{wei2023chainofthought}, which breaks down complex problems into simpler steps, known as \textit{thoughts}.
+Building on CoT, subsequent research has focused on generating, combining, and selecting these thoughts.
+Notable methods include the \textit{Tree of Thought} (ToT) \cite{yao2023tree} and \textit{Graph of Thought} (GoT) \cite{besta2023graph}, which offer greater flexibility in thought combination.
+Similar to our approach, other strategies employ Reinforcement Learning techniques, such as Monte Carlo Tree Search, to explore the thought space in constrained reasoning problems like the Game of 24 and the 8-puzzle \cite{ding2023thoughts}.
+However, these methods rely heavily on LLM-generated content and are susceptible to hallucination, limiting their use in real healthcare applications.
+Therefore, integrating these strategies with information retrieval is essential for grounding them in reality.
+Additional presentation and comparison of popular thought processes can be found in Appendix \ref{app:comparison}.